The pinnacle set of a permutation: Recurrences, explicit formulas, and bounds for

 \begin{defn} For fixed $n$, let $d(n) = d < n/2$ be the value maximizing the expression $d!(d+1)!2^{n-2d-1}S(n-d,d+1)$. \end{defn}

 We can compute $d(n)$ for small values of $n$, and some of this data appears in Table \ref{tab:maxdata}.

-Initially, this $d(n)$ appears to be a step function that increases by one as $n$ increases by three.
-But $d(16) = 4$ shows that this is false.
-In Figure~\ref{fig:maxdata}, we plot the function $d(n)$ for $n\leq 100$.
+Initially, $d(n)$ appears to be a step function that increases by one as $n$ increases by three.
+But $d(16) = 4$ shows that this pattern is false in general.
+In Figure~\ref{fig:maxdata}, we plot the function $d(n)$ for $n\leq 200$.
 A first look at this picture suggests that the step function cycles through seven plateaus of width three and an eighth plateau of width four, but this pattern also does not persist.
 For example, $d(n)=12$ for the four consecutive values from $n=38$ to $n=41$ and $d(n)=20$ for the four consecutive values from $n=63$ to $n=66$.
 But the next plateau of four is only seven steps away: $d(n) = 27$ from $n=85$ to $n=88$.

 In Table \ref{tab:dn} we list the values of $n$ and $d(n)$ for which there are four consecutive values $n$ with the same $d(n)$, i.e., for which $\{d(n), d(n+1), d(n+2), d(n+3)\}$ is a set of size $1$.
-All other values of $d(n)$ that we have observed so far ($n\leq 200$) come in runs of three.
+All other values of $d(n)$ with $n\leq 200$ come in runs of three.
 The fact that the plateaus of size four are not quite periodic is puzzling.